St. Teodora de la Sihla Church

 The St. Teodora de la Sihla Church (Biserica Sfânta Teodora de la Sihla) is a cathedral in Central Chișinău, Moldova.
+It functions as the cathedral of the Metropolis of Bessarabia.

 Overview

 Formerly the chapel of a girls gymnasium, the church of St. Teodora de la Sihla was designed by architect Alexander Bernardazzi.
-It features elements of neoclassic byzantine architecture.
+It features elements of neo-classic Byzantine architecture.